roiSela/AbsConsole/README.md

 Definition and description of the *Alternative Banking System* (ABS) project’s purpose:
 [Alternative Banking System.docx](https://github.com/roiSela/Alternative-banking-system/files/12009379/Alternative.Banking.System.docx)

-Like you can read in the docx file, The app has three "faces" One is the simplest, in the form, that has a console based UI.
+Like you can read in the docx file, The app has three "faces".
+One is the simplest, in the form, that has a console based UI, with a great logic imlementation.
-The second is with a similar logic, but with a more advanced UI using javaFX and sceneMaker.
+The second is with a similar logic, but with a more ***Advanced UI*** using ***javaFX*** and ***SceneBuilder***.
-The third is an implementation of the ABS project with a JavaFX UI but with an **advanced Client-Server Architecture**, The backend was written using Apache Tomcat's Java Servlet solutions.
+The third is an implementation of the ABS project with a JavaFX UI but with an **Advanced Client-Server Architecture**, ***The backend was written using Apache Tomcat's Java Servlet solutions***.

 Before you some pics of the second stage of the ABS project, from loading an xml and viewing the admin mode, to scramble a loan and seeing the change in UI.